approov/shipfast-api-protection/README.md

 this file may look a little daunting, but I will attempt to explain it a little here.
 A hostname verifier verifies a particular host used in a particular HTTPS connection.
-Before the "HTTP" part, layer 7 of the OSI model (https://en.wikipedia.org/wiki/OSI_model), the "S" part, layer 4 of the OSI model, must first be established.
+Before the "HTTP" part, layer 7 of the [OSI model](https://en.wikipedia.org/wiki/OSI_model), the "S" part, layer 4 of the OSI model, must first be established.
 That is, Transport Layer Security must be applied.